Julie Novkov

-Julie Novkov is an American political scientist, currently a professor of political science and women's, gender, and sexuality studies at the University at Albany, SUNY.
+Julie Novkov is an American political scientist, currently serving as the Dean of Rockefeller College of Public Affairs & Policy but also a professor of political science and women's, gender, and sexuality studies at the University at Albany, SUNY.
 She studies the history of American law, American political development, and subordinated identities, with a focus on how laws are used for social control while also being affected by social reform movements.

 Early career and education

 Novkov attended Harvard and Radcliffe Colleges, earning an AB in 1989.
 After graduating, she attended the New York University School of Law, obtaining a JD in 1992.
 Novkov then became a graduate student in political science at the University of Michigan, receiving an MA in 1994 and a PhD in 1998.
 Her PhD dissertation was entitled Sex and Substantive Due Process: The Gendered Nature of Constitutional Development.
 In 1996, Novkov became a professor in the department of political science at the University of Oregon.